Technology

 Once stable, connect your AI to your tools.

-This step turns your AI from a demo into a working business tool.
+This step changes your AI from being slightly impactful to a working business tool.

 7. Monitor, Improve, and Train Regularly